alfmunny/notes-blog/source/about/index.md

 date: 2017-06-22 12:34:39
 ---

-The laughing man has no ghost
-but notes in the shell
+The laughing man has no ghost, but notes in the shell

 Fun facts: